In classical physics, we can classify optical phenomena into one of two categories: ray optics and wave optics.

 When light passes through a small opening, comparable in size to the wavelength λ of the light, in an otherwise opaque obstacle, the wave front on the other side of the opening resembles the wave front shown on the right.

 The light spreads around the edges of the obstacle.
 This is the phenomenon of diffraction.
 Diffraction is a wave phenomenon and is also observed with water waves in a ripple tank.

 Water waves in a ripple tank

 |A single large slit||A single small slit|

-Link: Apertures and Diffraction - Exploring Wave Motion (YouTube)
+Please watch: Apertures and Diffraction - Exploring Wave Motion (YouTube)

 When light passes through a single slit whose width w is on the order of the wavelength of the light, then we can observe a single slit diffraction pattern on a screen that is a distance L >> w away from the slit.
 The intensity is a function of angle.
 Huygens' principle tells us that each part of the slit can be thought of as an emitter of waves.
 All these waves interfere to produce the diffraction pattern.
 Where crest meets crest we have constructive interference and where crest meets trough we have destructive interference.

 Very far from a point source the wave fronts are essentially plane

 waves.
 This is called the Fraunhofer regime, and the diffraction pattern is called Fraunhofer diffraction.
 The positions of all